W3rni0/NahamCon_CTF_2020/readme.md

 **flag{do_you_speak_the_beep_boop}**

-**Solution:** Now we are given for a change a WAV file (Wave audio file), in it we can hear key presses of a phone, this is actually DTMF (daul tone multi frequency) which were used to signal to the phone company that a specific key was pressed and they have quite a lot of history with respect to hacking, we can actually decipher this tones using a tool called multimon-ng or using the web tool listed below, this will give us the folloiwing code:
+**Solution:** Now we are given for a change a WAV file (Wave audio file), in it we can hear key presses of a phone, this is actually DTMF (dual tone multi frequency) which were used to signal to the phone company that a specific key was pressed and they have quite a lot of history with respect to hacking, we can actually decipher this tones using a tool called multimon-ng or using the web tool listed below, this will give us the following code:

 ```
 46327402297754110981468069185383422945309689772058551073955248013949155635325